 Within VBW, line management is responsible for the management of operational risks (OpRisk Management).
-It is supported in this function by central and decentral experts in the fields of operational risk and internal control system.
+It is supported in this function by centrally or decentrally based experts from the spheres of operational risk and internal control system.
 The aim is to optimise processes in order to reduce the probability of the occurrence of operational risks and/or to reduce the effect of operational losses.
 Co-operation across departments (in particular with Compliance, Internal Audit, as well as Security & Outsourcing Governance) allows for optimal and comprehensive control of operational risks.